amirhosseinzlf/STARLA/README.md

 `Execute_Results.ipynb` removed the duplicated episodes in the results and executed the final set of episodes.
 This is to keep only valid and consistent failing episodes.
 Thes results are saved as files.

+Mountain Car folder contains the implementation of STARLA on Mountain Car problem.
+Files follow the same structore as well.
+`RUN_STARLA_MTC.ipynb` contains the implementation of our search-based testing approach for Mountain Car enrironment, `RE_EXECUTE_MTC.ipynb` is the final step to execute the results.

 As our algorithm is randomized to have a fair comparison we need to run our algorithm and the baseline many times and compare the results.